Types of signage in retail store

 - Wayfinding Signage: These signs are designed to help customers navigate through the store and find their way to different areas, such as restrooms, fitting rooms, or exits.
 They typically include directional arrows, symbols, or maps to guide customers.

-These are some of the common types of signage that you may find in a retail store.
+These are some of the common types of shop signage that you may find in a retail store.
 The specific types of signage used in a retail store may vary depending on the store’s size, layout, and branding, as well as the products or services being offered.
 Effective signage can play a crucial role in attracting customers, conveying information, and enhancing the overall shopping experience.

 Signage shop drawings

 Here a sample template for shop signs drawing.
 Please note that shop drawings are typically prepared by professional drafters or engineers with expertise in signage design and fabrication.
 It’s important to consult with a qualified professional for accurate and compliant shop drawings for your specific signage project.

 Here’s a basic template for a signage shop drawing: